Qumulo/docs/nfsv4.1-enabling-using.md

 </ul>
 {{site.data.alerts.end}}

-## Using Unique Hostnames for NFS Clients
-The NFSv4.1 protocol requires clients to provide the server with globally unique identifiers.
-However, the NFSv4.1 client for Linux uses the machine's hostname by default.
-Because the Linux client doesn't support using the same hostname to connect to an NFSv4.1 server, an unpredictable failure can occur.
-We recommend configuring all NFS clients to use unique hostnames.
-For more information, see [NFS Client](https://www.kernel.org/doc/html/latest/admin-guide/nfs/nfs-client.html) in the Linux Kernel User's and Administrator's Guide.

 ## Configuring and Using Exports for NFSv4.1
 Qumulo's NFS exports can present a view of your cluster over NFS that might differ from the contents of the underlying file system.
 You can mark NFS exports as read-only, restricted (to allow access only from certain IP adresses), or configure specific user mappings.
 For more information, see [Create an NFS Export](https://care.qumulo.com/hc/en-us/articles/360000723928-Create-an-NFS-Export) in Qumulo Care.